Nikhil-Kulkarni/instagram-scraper/README.md

 This tool helps you scrape users following graph and all their publicly available metadata.
 In main.py, add your username/password to usernames and passwords arrays.
 The script rotates credentials at random intervals to attempt to get around Instagram's spam detection.
 I highly recommend having 8-10 credential pairs you can rotate through.

 ## Scraping Options
 Option 0 scrapes individual profiles for all their metadata.
 It reads a list of profile links from links.txt.
-See an example of what data you can gather: https://www.instagram.com/kyliejenner/?__a=1
+See an example of what data you can gather: https://www.instagram.com/kyliejenner/?__a=1.
 Option 1 scrapes following graphs.
 Seed the script with an initial username and it'll output links of the following graph for your seed, who their following, etc. until you stop the script.
 You can use option 1 to seed option 0.

 ## Setup
-Active virtual env via: `source venv/bin/activate` Install dependencies: `pip install -r requirements.txt`
+Active virtual env via: `source venv/bin/activate`.
+Install dependencies: `pip install -r requirements.txt`.

 For option 0, setup a local postgres instance to store the outputted metadata.
-Create a creators_store table as follows:
+Create a `creators_store` database.
+Next create a `creators` table:

 `create table creators(
 	id bigint not null primary key,